Bakersfield Truck Accident Lawyer

 Tractor-trailer drivers also cause accidents when they operate their rigs under the influence of alcohol or drugs, although this is less common among CDL holders than other drivers.

 The negligence of trucking companies and others could contribute to a tractor-trailer collision.
 For example, when a trucking company imposes unreasonable delivery schedules, the trucker might ignore federal driving regulations, drive while fatigued, and drive too fast.
 Some companies also defer maintenance on their fleet, leading to mechanical failures and avoidable collisions.
-A skilled Bakersfield attorney can investigate the factors contributing to a crash and hold the company responsible for its role.
+A skilled Bakersfield truck crash attorney can investigate the factors contributing to an accident and hold the company responsible for its role.

 How to Bring a Claim After a Truck Crash